grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### strict_transport_security_subdomains

-Set to `true` if to enable the HSTS includeSubDomains option.
+Set to `true` to enable the HSTS includeSubDomains option.
 Only applied if strict_transport_security is enabled.
 The default value is `false`.

 ### x_content_type_options

-Set to `true` to enable the X-Content-Type-Options response header.
+Set to `false` to disable the X-Content-Type-Options response header.
 The X-Content-Type-Options response HTTP header is a marker used by the server to indicate that the MIME types advertised in the Content-Type headers should not be changed and be followed.
-The default value is `false`.
+The default value is `true`.

 ### x_xss_protection

 Set to `false` to disable the X-XSS-Protection header, which tells browsers to stop pages from loading when they detect reflected cross-site scripting (XSS) attacks.
-The default value is `false` until the next minor release, `6.3`.
+The default value is `true`.

 ### content_security_policy